UConn-DSIS/TimeRouter/README.md

 # TimeRouter

-State-of-the-art GIFT-EVAL submission.
+State-of-the-art-level GIFT-EVAL submission.
 TimeRouter does end-to-end inference with **4 frozen time-series foundation models (TSFMs)** — Chronos-2, FlowState, PatchTST-FM, Sundial — combined by an **XGBoost router** with a margin/diversity gate and a CV-inverse-weighted fallback.